ML-Bioinfo-CEITEC/ENNGene/README.md

 For now, all input files (or folders) must be defined by an absolute path.

 #### Data Preprocessing
+# TODO update info about fasta reference and chromosomes available,
-In the first module, RNA or DNA sequence data are prepared to be fed into a neural network.
+warn about the read_and_cache, can be ignored by user, cant be removed In the first module, RNA or DNA sequence data are prepared to be fed into a neural network.

 You must select one or more **branches** corresponding to different ways of data manipulation.
 * Raw sequence - select this branch if you wish to use pure sequence (one-hot encoded) as input.
 Requires reference genome in fasta file.
 * Conservation score - original sequence gets mapped against reference conservation files (the reference  files are required).
 * Secondary structure - secondary structure is estimated by [ViennaRNA](https://www.tbi.univie.ac.at/RNA/) package and the values are then one-hot encoded.
+(Also requires the reference genome in fasta file).

 All the samples fed to the neural network must be of the same length, which can be defined by **window size**.
 Long sequences get shortened, while short sequences are filled in based on the reference by randomly placing window of selected size on the original sequence.